rschurade/Ingnomia/README.md

 Compilation will initially fail in `license.h` due to a missing Noesis license. \
 The content can be either a [noesis trial license](https://www.noesisengine.com/trial/) or a full license if you have one. \
-*Never commit this file to the repository.*
+*Never commit this file to the repository.* (Use `git update-index --skip-worktree src/gui/license.h` to exclude from tracking.)

 ### Database configuration ###